 It is beautiful to see how many couples in the world have been honing in what they want on their wedding day, to ensure they create an experience for their guests and themselves that is meaningful.
 One definite shift has been in a shirt toward unplugged ceremonies.
-Has the thought crossed your mind?
+Are you considering it?

 What I want to do for you is draw a parallel that I am seeing around the world.

-I have three main hubs of clients: Chicago/Milwaukee, Toronto, and Croatia/Italy.
+I have three main hubs of clients: Milwaukee (also serving Chicago), Toronto, and Croatia.
 My couples work with me in photography, art direction and consulting.
 We spend time discussing what works on photos, but we also discuss what elements will make their wedding pleasing to the eye, current yet timelessly memorable, and personalized.
 In all markets my clients are asking for unplugged ceremonies.

 I originally wrote this post about a year ago, but wanted to bring you an update that’s current for your 2021 and 2022 wedding planning.
 Since about 2017, I’ve seen ceremonies make the request of guests to “unplug,” meaning ever so kindly asking guests to “please leave the phones in the car” or “be in the moment” with the couple.
 But in 2019 and 2020, it was becoming an expectation by not only the couples, but also with guests.
 In 2021, it’s almost exclusively this way in my experience.